50th Parachute Brigade

 An Indian Army paratrooper with the 50th Parachute Brigade jumps from an aircraft.

 The 50th (Independent) Parachute Brigade is an elite airborne forces (special operations capable) brigade sized formation of the Indian Army.
 Its main force is formed of battalions of the Parachute Regiment.
 It consists of Parachute Regiment battalions and the President's Bodyguard, supported by units of the Regiment of Artillery, the Corps of Engineers and the Army Medical Corps.

 History

 The brigade was initially raised as part of the Indian Army during World War II.
-It was formed in October 1941, during the Second World War, as an independent parachute brigade.
+It was formed in October 1941, during the Second World War, as an independent parachute brigade under command of Brigadier WHG Gough.
 Later, it was one of two parachute brigades in the 44th Indian Airborne Division.
 The brigade took part in the Battle of Sangshak, which has been credited with delaying the Japanese forces moving up for the Battle of Imphal which allowed British and Indian reinforcement to reach Kohima.

 After formation, the brigade had the following structure: